amandashu/LightFM-Performance/README.md

-## DSC180-LightFM-Replication
+## LightFM Performance

-This repository contains code for our DSC180 replication project of the LightFM model.
+A comparison of LightFM's pure collaborative filtering and hybrid model performance with several tuned baseline algorithms on the MovieLens dataset.

+### Authors
+- Amanda Shu
+- Sarat Sreepathy

-## Data
+### Data
 The data used is the [Movielens 100k dataset](https://grouplens.org/datasets/movielens/100k/).

 See [here](http://files.grouplens.org/datasets/movielens/ml-100k-README.txt) for a detailed description of the data.
 We use the files: